MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/healthcare/ehr-admin-cerner.md

 - The FHIR base URL is a static address that corresponds to your server FHIR API endpoint.
 An example URL is `https://lamnahealthcare.org/fihr/auth/connect-ocurprd-oauth/api/FHDST`.

 - You can set up the integration for test and production environments.
-For initial set up, we encourage you to configure the connector from a test environment before moving to production.
+For initial setup, we encourage you to configure the connector from a test environment before moving to production.

     :::image type="content" source="media/ehr-admin-cerner-configuration.png" alt-text="Screenshot of the Configuration information page of the Teams EHR connector configuration portal.":::